How to Proofread your own Work

-Copy editing is done before typesetting (the process that turns your manuscript into an actual book).
-Proofreading is done afterwards.
-A copy editor tries to help the author improve the style and accuracy of the novel, while proofreaders are only concerned with errors.
+Copy editing occurs before typesetting (the process that turns your manuscript into an actual book).
+Proofreading happens afterwards.
+A copy editor tries to help the author improve the style and accuracy of the novel, while proofreaders only want to eliminate errors.

 See my copy editing guide for more about copyediting.

-You might think your word processor’s spelling and grammar checker has picked up all the errors, but it was nowhere near.
-I thought I’d checked A Kill in the Morning pretty thoroughly before submitting it to Transworld, but their proofreader still found over three hundred errors in it – almost one a page.
+I thought I’d checked A Kill in the Morning pretty thoroughly before submitting it to Transworld, but their proofreader still found over three hundred errors in it—almost one a page.

-Some problems are that a spell checker can’t pick up:
+There are some problems that a spell checker can’t pick up:

-- Hectographs: words that sound the same but mean different things and are spelt differently, such as ‘whether’, and ‘weather’
+- Hectographs: words like ‘whether’ and ‘weather’ that sound the same but mean different things.

-- Spelling mistakes that happen to be valid words, like accidentally typing ‘the’ instead of ‘they’.
+- Spelling mistakes that are valid words, like accidentally typing ‘the’ instead of ‘they’.

 In the end, there’s no substitute for reading line-by-line, checking every word.

-So, you might be thinking, ‘It’s OK for him, he has a professional proofreader anyway.’
+You might think, ‘It’s okay for him, he has a professional proofreader anyway.’
 That’s true of my commercially published books, but I self-publish too, so sometimes I have to do my own proofreading.

-For example, I recently edited and proofread an anthology of science-fiction short stories called Revolutions .Here’s the proof copies:
+For example, I recently edited and proofread an anthology of science-fiction short stories called Revolutions.
+Here are the proof copies:

 This was my proofreading strategy: